sandraycb/LVIS-Product-Data-Viewer/README.md

 ## Requirements

 ## Acknowledgements
-Code was developed with assistance from Claude (Anthropic) for initial code generation and debugging.
+Code for this repository was developed with assistance from Claude (Anthropic) for initial code generation and debugging.
 Ideas are original to the authors, and all code has been reviewed, tested, and edited by them.